Negativity-preserving transforms of tuples of symmetric matrices: Introduction and main results

 \begin{theorem}[\cite{BGKP-hankel}] Let $I = (-\rho, \rho)$, $(0,\rho)$ or $[0,\rho)$, where $0 < \rho \leq \infty$, and let $m$ be a positive integer.
 The function $f : I^m \to \R$ acts entrywise to send $m$-tuples of positive semidefinite matrices with entries in $I$ of arbitrary size to the set of positive semidefinite matrices if and only if $f$ is represented on~$I^m$ by a convergent power series with non-negative coefficients:

 \end{theorem}

 Below, we extend this result to the complete classification of negativity-preserving transforms acting on tuples of matrices, in the spirit of the one-variable results above, over the three types of domain: $I = (-\rho,\rho)$, $(0,\rho)$ or $[0,\rho)$, where $0 < \rho \leq \infty$.
 The key to this is a multi-variable strengthening of Theorem~\ref{Tstrongest} which also applies to these three different types of domain.
-For ease of exposition and proof, this is split into two parts, Theorems~\ref{Tpart1} and~\ref{Tpart2}.
-Detailed proofs of these theorems are to be found in Sections~\ref{Smulti} and~\ref{S1sided}, together with the necessary supporting results and subsequent corollaries.
-Section~\ref{Smulti} is concerned with the extension of Theorem~\ref{Tstrongest} to several variables and Section~\ref{S1sided} then allows the restriction of $I$ from $( -\rho, \rho )$ to $( 0, \rho )$ or $[ 0, \rho )$.
+The proof of this result, Theorem~\ref{Tmain}, appears in Sections~\ref{Smulti} and~\ref{S1sided}, together with the necessary supporting results and subsequent corollaries: Section~\ref{Smulti} is concerned with the extension of Theorem~\ref{Tstrongest} to several variables and Section~\ref{S1sided} then allows the restriction of $I$ from $( -\rho, \rho )$ to $( 0, \rho)$ or $[ 0, \rho )$.

 \begin{notation} In Theorem~\ref{Tstrongest}, the parameters $k$ and $l$ control the degree of negativity in the domain and the co-domain, respectively.
 In the multi-variable setting, the domain parameter~$k$ becomes an $m$-tuple of non-negative integers $\bk = ( k_1, \ldots, k_m )$.
 Given such a $\bk$, we may permute the entries so that any zero entries appear first: more formally, there exists $m_0 \in [ 0 : m ]$ with $k_p = 0$ for $p \in [ 1 : m_0 ]$ and $k_p \geq 1$ for $p \in [ m_0 + 1 : m ]$.
-We say that $\bk$ is admissible in this case and let $k_{\max} := \max\{ 1, k_p : p \in [ 1 : m ] \}$,
+We say that $\bk$ is {\it admissible} in this case and let $k_{\max} := \max\{ 1, k_p : p \in [ 1 : m ] \}$,

 \end{notation}